tboschi/SuperHK/README.md

-# Easy Osc3++ - v2.0
+# Easy Osc3++ - v3.0

-The core of this simplified version of osc3++ is given by the ```event/ChiSquared``` class.
+The core of this simplified version of osc3++ is given by the classes in the ```event``` folder.
-The main code in ```app/fitter.cpp``` uses the class to load systematics, build distributions and minimise the chi-squared.
+The main code in ```app/fitter.cpp``` uses derived classes inheriting from ```Sample.h``` to load systematics and build distributions, whereas the ChiSquared class computes and and minimises the chi-squared.
-It fits only the beam sample.
-The ```app/atmofitter.cpp``` processes the atmospheric sample, but it is under development.
+Support to beam sample and atmospheric sample is available.
 The oscillation space is scanned over and it is defined/managed by the ```physics/ParameterSpace``` class.
-Other important classes are ```physics/Oscillation``` to deal with oscillation physics (it relies on Eigen)
+Other important classes are ```physics/Oscillation``` to deal with oscillation physics and ```physics/Atmosphere``` to compute the Earth density profile seen by an atmospheric neutrino.

-The space is specified by combinations of oscillation parameters defined inside ```cards/fit.card```.
+The space is specified by combinations of oscillation parameters defined inside ```cards/oscillation.card```.
-For each point of the oscillation parameter space, a set of histograms is created and oscillated with those oscillation parameters.
+For each point of the oscillation parameter space, the observables are created and oscillated with those oscillation parameters.
-The main set available is *Asimov A*, labelled as `asim`.
+The default set is build around the T2K *Asimov A* point.
-The true point is defined by the *Point* variable: in the default space, point 49773 is Asimov A.
+The true point is defined by the *Point* variable; if not defined, the default point is used and it is computed as explained in the card.
+The cards ```cards/beam_sample.card``` and ```cards/atmo_sample.card``` defines the input files to build beam and amtospheric samples.
+The ```cards/fit_options.card``` regulates fitting parameters.

 A set of script is used to facilitate the execution of the code and extraction of results.
 In executing the following scripts, the structure of the folder is important.
-We will refer to paths where input files to be fitted are created as ```global``` (data only for atmospheric sample, but configuration files for beam sample too), and as ```root``` to where the outputs of the fitted file will be.
+We will refer to where the systematic files, outputs of the fit, and plots files will be as the ```root``` folder.

 ## Differences with previous version

-Version v2.0 handles the energy scaling error more exactly as it is implemented as an anlaytic function.
-Hence, the exact Jacobian and Hessians are used during minimisation.
+* Since version v2.0 the energy scaling error is handeled more exactly because it is implemented as an anlaytic function.
+Hence, the mathematical exact Jacobian and Hessians are used during minimisation.
-Oscillator and Reco classes have been remodelled to improve optimization and maximise use of vector instructions.
+* The Oscillator and ChiSquared classes have been remodelled to improve optimization and maximise use of vector instructions.
+* The chi-squared penalisation term is automatically added and it can be specified in the ```cards/oscillation.card```.
+* The atmospheric sample is now supported.
+* The CardDealer class, to import parameters dynamically from text files, has been rewritten as a template class to support as many data types as possible.

 ## Requirements